G-Titan/CityNest/README.md

 - MacOS = Havent tested, status unknown
 - Linux = No support but has potential

+tbh damn i do be cooking something on an individual level fascinating.  but some help would be nice.

 ============================================
 App progress/ Highlights
 ============================================